-This is a different type of parenting book, rather than a book on ‘parenting’, it’s a book about the ‘parents’.
-Interweaving her personal experience as a working mother of two, Hogenboom extends the parenting book to focus on what is so often ignored, the impact that motherhood has on one’s identity.
+Interweaving her personal experience as a working mother of two, Hogenboom finally brings the focus on what is so often ignored: the impact that motherhood has on one’s identity.

 Cover coming soon…